This Month's Special Page Features Actor Bianca Barnett

 I am extremely thankful to be given the gift and opportunity to follow my dreams.
 Life as an actor can be exhilarating and rewarding, but with the illimitable highs come substantial lows.
 I am often asked by others for advice on how to “make it.”
 Personally, I am still learning something new every day, but I hope to share with others what I have learned so far.

 First, let me give you my most recent credits.
-This year I had the opportunity of being in Emily Hagins’ My Sucky Teen Romance which premiered at SXSW and recently played at the Gold Coast International Film Festival.
-I also made a brief cameo in the upcoming film, The Dead Inside which was created from the dark, artistic visions of Pearry Teo and Chad Michael Ward.
-I am working with Dennis Willman and Jeff Hughes for the comics, Ginger Stein: Rise of the Undead and Goldilocks in Zombieland.
-The film Albino Farm will be playing on Showtime’s movie channels starting this July.
-I have just won a Golden Cobb Award for “Best Rising B Movie Actress.”
-Filming for Anthony Brownrigg’s Archaic Redemption is slated to start this fall.
+I had the opportunity of being in Emily Hagins’ My Sucky Teen Romance which premiered at SXSW and recently played at the Gold Coast International Film Festival.
+I also made a brief cameo in the film The Dead Inside which was created from the dark, artistic visions of Pearry Teo and Chad Michael Ward.
+I worked with Dennis Willman and Jeff Hughes for the comics, Ginger Stein: Rise of the Undead and Goldilocks in Zombieland.
+The film Albino Farm played on Showtime’s movie channels.
+I have won a Golden Cobb Award for “Best Rising B Movie Actress.”
+Filming for Anthony Brownrigg’s Archaic Redemption was quite an experience.
 It has been a busy and fruitful year for which I am truly thankful.

 So, how did I get my start?
 My first experience getting paid in the entertainment industry was as teen when I worked as a model.
 After high school, I attended college hoping to pursue my dream of being an indie film maker.
 (Growing up in the nineties, I watched so many independent films.
 I wanted to be the next indie darling, but I also wanted to write my own screenplays and direct.
 I later realized that my true passion lies in creating and becoming characters, so I shifted solely to acting.)
 Unfortunately, that school focused more on television rather than film, so I dropped out and moved to California.